Kingfisher outlook dims further on loan denial

 India's second-largest airline until this year, Kingfisher has not turned a profit since it was founded in 2005 and is carrying a debt burden of at least $1.3 billion.

 Its revenue has been in decline since the end of last year.
 Staff are not being paid and tax bills remain outstanding.
-A tax official said the airline's arrears for financial year 2011/12 were around 400 million rupees.
+A tax official said the airline's arrears for financial year 2011/12 were around 400 million rupees ($8.1 million).

 "NO GOVERNMENT LIFELINE"